bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

-Let&apos;'s make this site go live on my GitHub Pages account.
-First, go back here, to my GitHub account which if you haven&apos;'t created yet, that&apos;'s okay.
-I&apos;'ve got another lesson.
+Let&apos;s make this site go live on my GitHub Pages account.
+First, go back here, to my GitHub account which if you haven&apos;t created yet, that&apos;s okay.
+I&apos;ve got another lesson.
 Go create your account and come back here and meet up with us.
-But other than that, I&apos;'m going to make my first live account.
-Once again, I&apos;'m going to go up and do a plus for a new repository.
+But other than that, I&apos;m going to make my first live account.
+Once again, I&apos;m going to go up and do a plus for a new repository.
 Basically, consider a new folder full of code.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->